Lonely Dog's Workout 002 – Power training in the River

 this are important news considering the euro gathering 2009!

-the gathering will take place at a very nice location just next to our river. the great thing is also that just 5 min walking distance there is a camping place. what gives the fighter a cheap accomodation possibility.
+unfortunately i had to change the date, because it was not possible to hold the event at the planned date. the gathering will take place at a very nice location just next to our river. the great thing is also that just 5 min walking distance there is a camping place. what gives the fighter a cheap accomodation possibility.

 unfortunately at the planned date there is also a big open air music event and the whole camping is booked.